 Rule 1.3(e) of the Commission's Rules of Practice and Procedure defines "ratesetting" proceedings as "proceedings in which the Commission sets or investigates rates for a specifically named utility (or utilities), or establishes a mechanism that in turn sets the rates for a specifically named utility (or utilities)."
-This Application will include the investigation of rates, and includes Liberty CalPeco's proposal for a "mechanism" that will influence the setting of rates in future applications.
+In this Application, Liberty CalPeco seeks to recover incremental expenses and capital-related costs incurred in responding to the catastrophic event that occurred in Liberty CalPeco's service territory, as described in this Application.
 Therefore, for purposes of Rule 2.1, Liberty CalPeco proposes that this proceeding be categorized as ratesetting.